miladasgari178/vision-palletizer/exercises/vision-palletizer/README.md

 👉 [Watch the demo](https://www.youtube.com/watch?v=u5MS-ReyJCU)

-> The video shows the full pipeline: camera detections → coordinate transformation → UR5e pick-and-place into a grid.
+> The video shows UR5e pick-and-place into a grid.

 ---